 Too many businesses limit their marketing message by sticking to what’s normal in their industry, or by following what the other guy is doing.

 Of course, your marketing should start by defining your ideal customer(s) in great detail.
 Then you find out where they can be reached, where they hang out.
-Lastly you use the media that will reach them.
+Lastly you use ALL the media that will reach them.
 This is called omni-channel or cross-channel marketing.

 I’ve seen businesses who, for instance, only advertise on Facebook, or only in the newspaper, or only through one or two other media.
 There is a vast array of media available through which you can convey your product message.
 A short sampling: